Nevada Fair Housing Act: An Overview

 All home seekers in Nevada must be given equal opportunity to look for a place to live without fear of being rejected because of factors they cannot control.

-The Nevada Fair Housing Act was created to protect tenants and guide landlords, buyers, and lenders in Nevada on the correct housing practices.
-This regulation aims to use the buyer or renter’s financial history as a qualifier instead of their personal characteristics or background.
+The Nevada Fair Housing Act was created to protect tenants and guide landlords in Nevada on the correct housing practices.
+This regulation aims to use the renter’s financial history as a qualifier instead of their personal characteristics or background, affirmatively furthering fair housing.

-As a landlord in Nevada, you have to be well-versed with this law to prevent issues of housing discrimination.
-It’s easy to unknowingly violate the Fair Housing Law because housing discrimination is still possible no matter how well-intended your behavior is.
+In Nevada, you have to be well-versed with the fair housing laws to prevent issues of housing discrimination.
+It’s easy to unknowingly violate the state Fair Housing Laws because housing discrimination is still possible no matter how well-intended your behavior is.

-The following is an overview of the Nevada Fair Housing Act:
+The following is an overview of Nevada’s housing Laws:

 The Seven Protected Classes

-The federal Fair Housing Act aims to prevent discrimination against people based on these seven categories:
+Federal fair housing laws aim to prevent housing discrimination against people based on these seven categories:

-In Nevada, the state’s Fair Housing Act protects these seven classes.
-Being a landlord, you have to be consistent with your terms and conditions when managing applicants and tenants.
-Avoid disputes by being knowledgeable about the behaviors that could be discriminatory under this act.
+It protects these seven classes from housing discrimination in Nevada.
+You have to be consistent with your terms and conditions when managing applicants and tenants.
+Avoid disputes by being knowledgeable about the behaviors that could be considered housing discrimination under this act.

 Remember to properly assess applicants or tenants on whether or not they can uphold their responsibilities rather than on their protected classes.
 Upholding their responsibilities includes respecting other tenants and your property.

-Here are some examples of Fair Housing Act violations for each of the seven protected classes:
+Here are some examples of fair housing violations for each of the seven protected classes:

 Race